ytsaurus/ytsaurus/yt/docs/ru/_includes/api/cli/commands.md

 > `--without-failed-jobs`    show only operations without failed jobs

 > `--from-time`    lower limit for operations start time.
-Time is accepted as unix timestamp or time string in YT format
+Time is accepted as unix timestamp or time string in {{product-name}} format

 > `--to-time`    upper limit for operations start time.
-Time is accepted as unix timestamp or time string in YT format
+Time is accepted as unix timestamp or time string in {{product-name}} format

 > `--cursor-time`    cursor time.
 Used in combination with –cursor-direction and –limit.
-Time is accepted as unix timestamp or time string in YT format
+Time is accepted as unix timestamp or time string in {{product-name}} format

 > `--cursor-direction`    cursor direction, can be one of («none», «past», «future»).
 Used in combination with –cursor-time and –limit